m-inwards/Simple-Logging/README.md

 Just some simple logging functions that can be used in pretty much any program.

 ## Installation
-This program was developed and tested in <mark>python 3.10</mark> and uses standard libraries.
+This program was developed and tested in ==python 3.10== and uses standard libraries.
 Although many earlier versions will work, I just haven't bothered testing them.

 ## Usage
 Simply download the [Simple_Logger.py](Simple_Logger.py) file and import the logger class into your python file with the code below.